huit/flask_utils/README.md

     "/monitor/hello/<string:title>/<string:message>" verifies slack integration

 security_util.py
 * api_key_required() - wraps a method that represents an endpoint to ensure that the request has the proper api key
+* api_endpoint_exception_handling() wraps an api endpoint method to provide basic exception handling
 ```

 ## Examples